Wrestling’s Facts & Resources

 - Collegiate wrestling typically ranks in the top 5 in revenue production of all NCAA Championships.

-- Over a 150 new or re-instated intercollegiate wrestling teams (all divisions) have been established since 2001.
+- Over 240 new or re-instated intercollegiate wrestling teams (all divisions) have been established since 2001.

 - Wrestling has one of the lowest per cost student-athlete of any male sport with a large squad size that makes it an ideal sport to help increase male enrollment.